abernard-kooth/ethical-ai/case-study/guide_overview.md

 All building blocks should be considered through human-centred implementation protocols and practices.

 All definitions will be described within the context of the following AI project lifecycle:
-**Problem Formulation > Data Extraction and Aquisition > Data Preprocessing > Modelling, Testing and Validation > Deploy, Monitor and Reassess**
+**Problem Formulation > Data Extraction and Acquisition > Data Preprocessing > Modelling, Testing and Validation > Deploy, Monitor and Reassess**

 ### Reflect: SUM Values
 These values should orient you in deliberating about the ethical permissibility of a prospective AI project.
 They should also provide you with a framework of concepts to consider